 Overall, the facility is in good condition.
 The landfill is functioning as intended with no signs of potential structural weakness or conditions which are disrupting to the safe operation of the landfill.
-Inspection photos are included in Attachment A. Additional pictures taken during the inspection are available upon request.
+Inspection photos are included in ATTACHMENT A. The locations of photos are shown on FIGURE 2.
+Additional pictures taken during the inspection are available upon request.